Scoliosis, a Common – and Correctable – form of Spinal Deformity

 Scoliosis Effects and Treatment

 Scoliosis itself does not usually cause pain, but it may occur in conjunction with many neuromuscular disorders, including cerebral palsy and muscular dystrophy.
 In otherwise healthy children, scoliosis can cause sciatica, as the abnormal spinal curvature can impinge on the sciatic nerve at the base of the spine.
 Treatment of scoliosis can include scoliosis exercises, physical therapy and use of a scoliosis brace, which helps prevent the condition from progressing during a youngster’s strong growth years, until skeletal maturity is achieved.
 Bracing is considered the only effective non-surgical form of treatment for scoliosis.
 Surgery for scoliosis typically involves placing metal implants that brace the spine internally, and a new generation of implants has improved the surgical outcome for many patients.
 The physicians at New Jersey Spine Specialists have extensive experience treating scoliosis for people from Livingston, Maplewood and Bloomfield, and throughout Union, Morris and Essex Counties.
-If you live in the northern New Jersey region and seek effective solutions for this or other spinal problems, call or email us today to schedule a consultation with one of our board certified orthopedic surgeons.
+If you live in the northern New Jersey region and seek effective solutions for this or other spinal problems, call or email us today to schedule a consultation with one of our board certified and board eligible orthopedic surgeons.